top of page

 Auset Muhammad

-A former member of the nationally ranked #10 Temple Lady Owls foil squad and a competitive member of the United States Fencing Association currently holding classifications in two weapons (post- collegiate ranking), Foil D2021 and Saber E2018.
-During her tenure with the Lady Owls, she ended her Senior season and Temple career with an impressive overall record of 186-129 which included a 41-33 mark in her final season...Represented the Owls at the NCAA Mid- Atlantic/South Regional for a third year in a row, placing 19th...Leading the foil squad at the Northwestern Duals, posting a two-day record of 17-9 going 2-0 vs. Stanford, 2-1 vs. Duke and 2-1 vs. UNC...Commenced the dual meet season with a 5-2 mark at the Sacred Heart Invitational, and went 4-1 later in the season at the NJIT Invitational...In her final meet of the season and Senior Day at the Temple Invitational, posted 5-5 overall including a 2-0 mark against #9 Penn...Helping the 7th ranked (season standing) Temple Owls to a 23rd-straight team title at the NIWFA Championships and foil title.
+A former member of the nationally ranked No. 10 Temple Lady Owls foil squad, Auset is a competitive member of the United States Fencing Association, currently holding classifications in two weapons: Foil E2026 and Saber E2018.
+During her tenure with the Lady Owls, she concluded her senior season and Temple career with an impressive overall record of 186-129, including a 41-33 mark in her final season.
+She represented the Owls at the NCAA Mid-Atlantic/South Regional for the third consecutive year, placing 19th.
+She led the foil squad at the Northwestern Duals, posting a two-day record of 17-9, going 2-0 vs. Stanford, 2-1 vs. Duke, and 2-1 vs. UNC.
+She opened the dual meet season with a 5-2 mark at the Sacred Heart Invitational, and went 4-1 later in the season at the NJIT Invitational.
+In her final meet of the season on Senior Day at the Temple Invitational, Auset posted 5-5 overall record, including a 2-0 mark against No. 9 Penn, helping the 7th ranked Temple Owls to a 23rd-straight team title at the NIWFA Championships and Foil title.

 "One should always focus on the future.
 Time is never ending and never stops.
 The experiences of the past are not indicators of the future.
 The past influences the present so that the future may evolve into something better."